gov-cy/govcy-design-system-docs-v0/src/components/header.md

 You must not use the GOV.CY header if your service is not being hosted on the gov.cy domain.

 ## How it works
+You can only have one GOV.CY header on each page.
+Be consistent, have the same header in the pages of your service.

 ### Default header
 Use the default header if your service name is included as `<h1>` within the page.
 Usually this involves services that have 5 pages or fewer.